PatrikSzaboHU/PatrikSzaboHU/README.md

 [![Twitch Status](https://img.shields.io/twitch/status/cablesalty)](https://twitch.tv/cablesalty)
 [![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/cablesalty)](https://x.com/cablesalty)

-## A bit about me
-My name is Patrik and I live in Budapest, Hungary.
-I'm a high school student studying software development.
-I mostly code in PHP, JavaScript or Python.
-I speak English as a second language and I want to learn Russian in the future.

 ## Projects
 - 🎞️[ThickOfIt.click](https://thickofit.click): A link shortener that makes you watch Thick Of It.
 - 🔇[Frozen Mouth](https://github.com/cablesalty/frozenmouth): A Chrome extension that automatically mutes KSI's "Thick Of It" song.